Jawschamp/Unofficial-Epic-Games-products/README.md

 * Cosmetic Private Servers
 * In-Game Private Server *With a Mod*
 * Using past replays on old clients
-* Using a Command Line Version Of The Epic Games Launcher called [Legendary](https://github.com/Jawschamp/Unofficial-Epic-Games-products/blob/master/Legendary/README.md) or a Fortnite focused Launcher aka EGL3 **Waiting for release**
+* Using a Command Line Version of the Epic Games Launcher called [Legendary](https://github.com/Jawschamp/Unofficial-Epic-Games-products/blob/master/Legendary/README.md) or a Fortnite focused Launcher aka EGL3 **Waiting for release**

 ## Table of Contents
 - [Product]